oforomar/BEV-Project/README.md

 ### [Pretrained model](https://drive.google.com/drive/folders/1gePafBBvHJDm1b4EpTa34C3XqoPOz757)

-Downloading Checkpoint and Best Model pre-trained, to be used as inferance.
+Downloading Checkpoint and Best Model pre-trained, to be used as inferance
-Checkpoints should be located W-Stereo-Disp/checkpoints/.
+Checkpoints should be located W-Stereo-Disp/checkpoints/
 Steps:
     1-Create W-Stereo-Disp/checkpoints.
     2-Download the files